- Medical Careers

 While 65 points is the minimum for an EOI submission, achieving a higher score significantly increases your chances of receiving an invitation.
 Focus on strengthening your English language proficiency, accumulating relevant work experience, and ensuring your educational qualifications are recognised (including passing your AMC exams!).

 Take the first step towards your Australian medical career.
-Complete the form to get in touch with our expert Migration team today!
+Complete the REGISTRATION FORM to get in touch with our expert recruiters or migration team today!

 MARN: 1174178